 A good course will offer you the chance to contact a real person for help where you need it.
 If you get stuck there may well be a discussion forum where you can ask a question or maybe find out how things are done where someone else works.
 You should have someone that you can call or email for more help or clarification.
 Just because the course has been created for you, it doesn’t mean the training company can say - that’s it, you’re on your own now!

-Some higher level courses may offer features such as live webinars, with tutors presenting selected parts of the course and allowing for real-time question and answer sessions.
+Some higher-level courses may offer features such as live webinars, with tutors presenting selected parts of the course and allowing for real-time question and answer sessions.
 While these may take a bit of getting used to, if they are well organised with practical ‘how to’ support, it should not require high-level technical expertise to effectively participate.

 Trial Online Learning Yourself

 Given that many fears about the use of online learning technologies are unfounded or can be readily addressed, now is the time to trial online learning.
 Whether you are looking to improve your own professional knowledge or that of your workforce, online learning is a real option and using technology to learn shouldn’t be any more intimidating than using it for everyday work.
-There is plenty of advice out there to help you get started and get the most out of e-learning.